Basic Z/IP Gateway#

 • The Z-Wave controller will typically be the last entry, often /dev/ttyUSB0 or /dev/ttyACM0

-Setting up UZB
+Setting up UZBSetting up UZB

 Installation – Specify IPv6 Address#